-This is a Yahoo group email list for African American parent(s) who homeschool their children.
+This list is for expatriates who homeschool their child or children.

 LEAF is a network of home learners that welcomes all homeschoolers in many communities in south-central Massachusetts, northern Rhode Island and northeastern Connecticut.
 Offers support and information, along with field trips, events, learning enrichment opportunities, park and beach days, and more.